 Grimm: Fairy Tales

-Selected tales by: Chamisso, Fouqué, Goethe, Hauff, Hoffmann, Mörike; Basile, Perrault
+Selected tales by Chamisso, Fouqué, Goethe, Hoffmann, Basile, Perrault, and from "Queen's Mirror"

-Various articles and texts by: Campbell, Bettelheim, Luthi, Tatar, Zipes, et al.
+Various articles and texts by Campbell, Bettelheim, Lüthi, Tatar, Zipes, others

 |Examinations and Assignments: |

-Several short papers, two oral reports, a final project, possibly with partners, and a weekly journal.
+A weekly journal, several short papers, two oral reports, a final project, possibly collaborative.

 |Additional Requirements and/or Comments: |

 Regular attendance and active participation in class mandatory.
-While some of the primary texts may be easy to read, the secondary material is more demanding.
+While the primary texts may be easy to read, the secondary material is more demanding.
 Students with some proficiency in German are encouraged to read a portion of the primary and secondary texts in the original.
-Additional sessions for audio and video materials will be scheduled.
+Additional sessions for audio and video materials may be scheduled.

 |Drop/Add Enrollment Requests|